 ‘God has made everything for a season’.
 This is the time for the earth to rest and replenish itself.
 Animals hibernate instinctively and they know exactly when spring will arrive.
 As I sit in my favorite chair by the window, wrapped in my comforter, I can visualize them snugged away in their burrows and pre planned sleeping quarters.
 My feline friends are quite content with their quiet lives in the winter and even they know they really don’t want to be ‘out there’.

-I’m glad that I’m weird enough to love January…otherwise it would be a very long, cold, boring month.
+I’m glad that I love winter on the prairie…otherwise it would be very long, cold, boring months.
 I remember my Mom checking off each day on our calendar and everyday she said the same thing.
 “Thank You, Lord, we’re one day closer to spring.”
 I also remember we left our tree up until the end of January and by then Dad began to worry about it being a fire hazard but we all still loved the smell of the evergreen tree in our house.

 I mean the ‘real deal’ igloo out of solid blocks of ice.
 It was warm enough for me to play in for hours and Mom would bring my lunch out there which I secretly shared with Shep, my dog.
 Sometimes Mom & Dad both joined me for afternoon tea.
 I felt I had a pretty good life at that time and I was popular because no one else in the neighborhood had an authentic igloo with a real stove made from a 10 gallon tin pail.
 It even had a stove pipe that was vented out the top.
 Imagine!